Email : email@example.com

 The reserve collection includes items designated by faculty for course use and materials requiring limited circulation or secure housing.

 The reference collection contains materials used by library staff to answer user inquiries.
-The collection is located adjacent to the Reference and Circulation Desks and is available for on-site use.
+The collection is located at the beginning of the book stack ranges and is available for on-site use.

 This collection highlights general interest journals and daily newspapers for leisure reading.
 Many of the items are donated, and donations of current, general interest magazines are welcome.
 The browsing area also features a display of new books being added to the Library's collection and a swap collection of books available on a "give one, take one" basis.